What are your plans for the 4th of July? Why not consider a road trip that takes you somewhere totally amazing for the 4th?

 Last year, we had the great pleasure of sitting on a boat on the East river beside the Brooklyn Bridge singing along to patriotic tunes all the while watching the Empire State Building aglow in an amazing light show.
 We watching the fire boats on the river shoot their water canons and as the sun sank completely the night sky lit up with the Macy’s fireworks display that is one of the most lavish in the entire country.
 At that moment, with my kids around me, I felt so blessed and grateful to be an American.

 The country is filled with amazing places to take in 4th of July festivities.
 If you get the opportunity, make sure you get a chance to experience it somewhere truly special.
-Not only will it be an event to be remembered, it make you reconnect to what it means to be an American.
+Not only will it be an event to be remembered, it will reconnect you to the heart of what it means to be an American.